iturdikulov/bartkl.github.io/content/Articles/Difficulties and Limitations With ERD.md

 This example can trivially be generalized to show that these ERD statements can only represent such necessary conditions.

 #### Sufficient conditions
 What would a sufficient condition look like in this example?
-And how could we model it, if not in ERD, then perhaps in some other language, like OWL?
+And how could we model it, if not in ERD, then in OWL?

 Imagine once again the situation where I wish to identify cars on video footage so I can count them for some statistical purpose.
 I'm looking for a sufficient condition that what make me consider something a car.
 One that immediately comes to mind is "having exactly four wheels".